 Time limits for accident at sea claims

 Our advice to anyone injured at sea is to remember that strict time limits apply when making personal injury claims.
-Don’t be caught out, seek immediate legal advice as soon as possible after the injury takes place or you develop an illness.
+Don’t be caught out, seek immediate legal advice as soon as possible after the injury takes place.

 The time limits for claiming vary depending on a number of circumstances.
 Claims under the Athens Convention expire within two years of the date of disembarkation.